Content

 What Is Tirzepatide and How Does It Help with Weight Loss?

-Tirzepatide is an injectable medication used to help lose weight and to control blood sugar levels.
-Unlike the other weight loss injections, that are GLP-1 receptor agonists, it has a powerful double action, being a GLP-1 and GIP receptor agonist.
+Tirzepatide is an injectable medication used to reduce excess body weight, treat obstructive sleep apnea (OSA), and control blood sugar levels.
+Unlike other weight loss management injections, most of which are GLP-1 receptor agonists, it has a powerful double action, as a GLP-1 and GIP receptor agonist.

-GLP-1[2] and GIP[3] are hormones that work after you have meals.
+GLP-1[3] and GIP[4] are hormones that work after you eat.
 Tirzepatide mimics their action:

 • Reduces hunger.